How Do I Know If I’m Candidate For Spinal Decompression In California?

 Spinal Decompression Therapy not only significantly reduces back pain in many patients but also enables the majority of patients to return to more active lifestyles in many patients but also enables the majority of patients to return to more active lifestyles.

-Contact our office at 760 777-4177 to schedule a free consultation with Dr. Grey Rappe, D.C. to determine if you are a candidate for Spinal Decompression Therapy.
+Contact our office at 760 777-4177 to schedule your consultation with Dr. Grey Rappe, D.C. to determine if you are a candidate for Spinal Decompression Therapy.

 After carefully studying your case history, x-rays, and MRI reports, we will sit down and explain our recommended plan of action for you.

 After answering any questions you may have about the recommended plan, you may begin treatment and start on the road to a future free from pain!

 Pros and Cons Of Spinal Decompression Therapy.

 With a non-surgical spinal decompression, your spine is gently stretched on a decompression table for 30 – 45 minutes over a series of visits.

 The back stretching machine is so gentle that many patients even fall asleep during the treatment.

 Spinal Decompression is highly effective in providing relief from neck and back pain.